openstax/jobba/README.md

 my_status.save("some string")
 ```

+## Normalization of Saved Data and Errors

-Note that if you `save` a hash with symbol keys it will be converted to string keys.
-In fact, any argument passed in to `save` will be converted to JSON and parsed back so that the `data` attribute returns the same thing regardless of if `data` is retrieved immediately after being set or after being loaded from Redis.
+Note that if you `save` or `add_error` contains a hash with symbol keys, those keys will be converted to strings.
+In fact, any argument passed in to these methods will be converted to JSON and parsed back again so that the `data` and `errors` attributes returns the same thing regardless of if they are retrieved immediately after being set or after being loaded from Redis.

 ## Setting Job Name and Arguments